tpoisot/ms_proba_networks/ms/maintext.md

 ## Null-model based hypothesis testing

-In this section, we analyse 59 pollination networks from the literature using two "classical" null models of network structure.
+In this section, we analyse 59 pollination networks from the literature using two "classical" null models of network structure, and two intermediate models.
 These data cover a wide range a situations, from small to large, and from densely to sparsely connected networks.
 They provide a good demonstration of the performance of probabilistic metrics.

 We use the following null models.
 First (Type I, @fort06), any interaction between plant and animals happens with the fixed probability
 $\text{P}=Co$.
 This model controls for connectance, but removes the effect of degree distribution.
 Second, (Type II, @basc03), the probability of an interaction between animal $i$ and plant $j$ is $(k_i/R+k_j/C)/2$, the average of the richness-standardized degree of both species.
+In addition, we use the models called Type III in and out [@pois13e], that use respectively the row-wise and column-wise probability of an interaction, as a way to understand the impact of the degree distribution of upper and lower level species.

 Note that this type of null models will take a binary network, and through some rules, turn it into a probabilistic one.
 Typically, this probabilistic network is used as a template to generate Bernoulli trials, measure some of their properties, the distribution of which is compared to the empirical network.
+This approach is computationally inefficient [@pois14a], especially using naive models [@milo03], and as we show in the previous section, can yield biased estimates of the true average of nestedness (and presumably other properties).

+We measured the nestedness of the 59 networks, then generated the random networks under the four null models, and calculated the expected nestedness.
+For each null model $i$, the difference $\Delta_N$ in nestedness $N$ is expressed as $\Delta_N = N-\mathcal{N}^{(i)}(N)$, where
+$\mathcal{N}^{(i)}(N)$ is the nestedness of null model $i$.
+Our results are presented in \autoref{f:app2}.

+**TODO figure**

+There are two striking results.
+First, null models consistently *understimate* the nestedness of the 59 pollination networks, as evidence by the fact that all $\Delta_N$ values are strictly positive.
+Second, this understimation is *linear* between null models I and II, although null model II is always closer to the *actual* nestedness value.
+The markedly non-random value of the null nestednesses when compared to the empirical values calls for a closer evaluation of how the results of null models are interpreted (especially since Bernoulli simulations revealed a very low variance in the simulated nestedness; results not shown).

+**TODO** One last sentence.

 # Discussion

-- Shortest path (mean trophic level) is an open problem in graph theory, cannot be solved analytically (as of now).

-- Modularity unlikely to work
+- What does it mean for probabilities to be independent

+- Consequences for null models now that we have direct estimates

+- Synthesis - works for all types of matrices, not just interactions

 # References